Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/bijou-c2d7.md

 [Maps...maps...
 I love maps...](#embed:https://www.youtube.com/live/4_zJe0t0558?si=i-m4qvVv7hVV7F09&t=12638)

-Bijou finds herself lost in this conflict; she realizes her sister is leaving her onii-chan, and a duel is set between Gonathon and The Hot Pink One, with concerning stakes.
+Bijou finds herself lost in this conflict; she realizes her sister is leaving her onii-chan, and a duel is set between Gonathon and the Hot Pink One, with concerning stakes.
 If the princess' brother were to lose, someone would have to cut open her stomach.
 With no one else willing to fulfill this task, Bijou decides to take it upon herself...
 Maps...
 Maps...
 Maps...
 Maps are the only true...

 And so, the duel starts.
 And while the goddess tries her best, she quickly finds out she's no match for the knight, and it is time for her punishment.
 Bijou gets close to her onii-chan and starts the excruciating process, she cuts, and cuts, and cuts.
 Reaping everything out, making sure there is nothing left inside.
 And at the end of this, she finds inside a single thing...
 A...
 Soul...?
 Alcohol...?